 After entering the mobility van, the evaluator can determine if you will drive from your wheelchair or from a power seat.
 A power seat base moves electrically into position next to you so that you can transfer more comfortably and safely.
 Generally, if you can transfer, you should drive from the van seat which is bolted to the floor.
 If you cannot transfer, an electric wheelchair tie-down can be added along with special stabilizing belts to secure you and your wheelchair behind the steering wheel.
 There are many different types of driving controls and assistive driving devices.
 These include hand controls for throttle and brake, extended steering columns to position the wheel at the proper height, low effort steering and braking, and modified vehicle switches.
 In a driver training wheelchair van, it may take a few sessions to fit this equipment to you.
 Once you have an evaluation from an instructor, you can begin to shop for a mobility van.

 Too often, people go to the local auto dealership and buy whichever car or van the auto salesperson recommends without considering whether or not it can be modified for their needs.
-The auto salesperson may think he has the best vehicle on the market, but he usually does not understand a disabled person's special needs as well as an adaptive equipment dealer.
+The salesperson may think he or she has the best vehicle on the market, but generally does not understand the special needs of the customer or know any mobility dealers.

 Due to the cost of conversion, the time spent doing your homework will ultimately pay off in savings.
-Extras, such as middle captain's chairs and front overhead consoles in vans, may go to waste if you purchase them from an auto dealer and then learn that they must be removed to adapt the vehicle.
-Your BraunAbility dealer knows the van you purchase must have a suspension that is heavy enough to accommodate the weight of conversion, yet light enough to give a good ride.
+Extras, such as middle captain's chairs and front overhead consoles in vans, may go to waste if you purchase them from an auto dealer and then learn that they must be removed to convert the vehicle.
+Your BraunAbility dealer knows the van you purchase must have a suspension that is heavy enough to accommodate the weight of conversion, yet light enough to drive like a standard vehicle.
 A heavy-duty electrical system and factory-installed power accessories are important features to purchase on your van, too.
 And, because they understand which vehicles are most easily modified, your BraunAbility dealer often knows where to shop for the best buys.
 Some BraunAbility dealers also have demonstrators or pre-owned ramp vans that can be suited to your needs with little modification and purchased for a reasonable price.

 Do I Want a Full-Size Van With a Wheelchair Lift or a Minivan With a Wheelchair Ramp?

 In the past, a full-size van with a wheelchair lift was best suited to wheelchair and scooter access.
 These vehicles offer the greatest amount of interior space and may still be a better choice for sizable families or if you have a larger chair.
 However, they can be difficult to maneuver for some.
-The lowered floor minivan with an automatic ramp has become the vehicle of choice for ease of access and superior handling.
-These vans employ a "kneeling" system that lowers the suspension to within inches of the ground, reducing the slope of the ramp.
-Wheelchair vehicles, like the BraunAbility Entervan and Rampvan, let you sit in the front and see out of the van's windows.
+The lowered floor minivan with an automatic ramp has become a much more popular personal vehicle option for ease of access and superior handling.
+These vans feature a kneeling system that lowers the suspension to within inches of the ground, reducing the slope of the ramp for entering and exiting.
+Side-entry wheelchair vehicles let you sit in the front and see out of the van's windows.
 A discussion of the pros and cons of each ramp van with your BraunAbility dealer will help you determine which is the right choice for your situation.

 What Type of Wheelchair Lift Do I Need?

 If you choose a full-size van, the side-mounted lift is the most practical use of space, especially if you will be the driver.
 The rear bench seat can be retained, as well as the front passenger seat.
 Platform-style lifts typically require eight feet of access space at the side of the van, but a side-entry feature on some lifts will allow you to board the platform in tighter parking situations.
-When stowed in the wheelchair lift van, some platform lifts incorporate a folding platform which allows ambulatory access.
+When stowed in the wheelchair lift van, some platform lifts incorporate a folding platform that allows ambulatory access.
 Another solution is to mount a wheelchair lift in the rear of a full-size van, leaving the middle seat in place for ambulatory passengers and the rear of the van available for wheelchair access.
-Yet another option is the UVL, or Under Vehicle Lift.
+Yet another option is the BraunAbility Under Vehicle Lift.
 This innovative wheelchair lift mounts underneath the side doors, stowing the platform in a weathertight compartment.
 This provides a completely unobstructed doorway with a full window view and greater interior space.
 You may want to consider this type of lift if you need free doorway access and more interior room for ambulatory and wheelchair passengers.
 As you can see, there are many different styles of wheelchair lifts available, and each has its advantages.
 Again, discuss your options with your BraunAbility dealer.

 What to Tell Your BraunAbility Dealer